Targeted Charging Review (TCR): three words that have frustrated business owners and professionals responsible for business energy for numerous years.

 What are the changes?

-TNUoS changes have been delayed for a second time and will come into effect in April 2023, whilst DUoS changes will take place in April 2022.
+Following two years of delays, TNUoS changes will come into effect in April 2023, whilst DUoS were already implemented in April 2022.

 The new TNUoS charges will be banded based on a business’ agreed supply capacity (ASC), also known as its kVA, and applied through other areas of the bill.
 At Great Annual Savings Group (GAS), we’re increasingly finding that these are being applied through the standing charge in the short term by most suppliers.

-Both TNUoS and DUoS replacement charges will be dependent on region and will be calculated using the 24-month period ending in 2020.
-This applies to businesses on non-half-hourly supplies as well as larger half-hourly consumers.
+Both TNUoS and DUoS replacement charges are dependent on region and applies to businesses on non-half-hourly supplies as well as larger half-hourly consumers.

 Criticisms of the changes